ibm-cloud-docs/account/index.md

 You can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 Your charges are based on your use of {{site.data.keyword.Bluemix_notm}} computing and services.
 If you use more than the free runtime and service allowances, you receive a monthly invoice that provides details about your resource charges.

+Basic support is included with your {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go.
+It is provided for non-production environments or workloads where traditional severities are not used and specific response times are not stipulated.
 Also, with a Pay-As-You-Go account, you can order Advanced or Premium support plans to get extra help with your production workloads.
 Learn more in [Support plans](/docs/get-support?topic=get-support-support-plans).

 ## Subscription account
 {: #subscription-account}